RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 A cutting-edge 3D game engine crafted in C++ and powered by OpenGL.
 This robust framework offers a comprehensive suite of tools for game developers, emphasizing immersive player interactions, dynamic platform mechanics, and a highly customizable GUI system.
 Whether you're a seasoned developer or an aspiring game creator, this engine provides the essential building blocks for bringing your 3D game visions to life.

 ## Know Bugs
-- frustrum not rendering object when there corner is out of fov
+- crouching when on platforms that are floating above another cannot be uncreouched
 ## Features

 ### Player Movement